TeamHypersomnia/Hypersomnia/docs/pages/todo/masterplan-detail.md

 - we process highlights and clicks on the world entity and e.g. show the corresponding map object in inspector
 	- "Show meta" button in inspector when an instance is selected
 		- this shows the prefab in the filesystem panel
-		- not sure about the naming but I thing "meta" is alright, let's not imply straight away that it's yaml I guess?
+		- not sure about the naming but I think "meta" is alright, let's not imply straight away that it's yaml I guess?

 ## Layers